coder/deploy-code-server/deploy-container/README.md

 To update your code-server version, modify the version number on line 2 in your Dockerfile.
 See the [list of tags](https://hub.docker.com/r/codercom/code-server/tags?page=1&ordering=last_updated) for the latest version.

-We've included some examples on how to add additoonal dependencies in the root-level [Dockerfile](../Dockerfile):
+We've included some examples on how to add additional dependencies in the root-level [Dockerfile](../Dockerfile):

 ```Dockerfile
 # Install a VS Code extension: